OlavJDigranes/AdvancedGamesEngineering/AdvancedGamesEngineering/README.txt

     - In the simulation scene: For the star/first camera use W/A/S/D to move along te x and z axis, and zoom using the scroll wheel on your mouse.
 Change cameras using the T and G keys on your keyboard.
       T goes further away from the star, G goes closer to it.
 All other cameras do not have the movement but they all have the zoom functionlaity.
-Press ESC to quit the program.
+Press ESC in the simulation scene to quit the program.